corinnee/Algorithmic_Optimisation/Algorithmic_Trading_Strategy_Optimisation/README.md

   ```
 3. Explore the source code and files provided to understand the implementation of trading strategy optimization using Genetic Algorithms.

-Sure, I'd be happy to explain how to run both the R script and the Java code provided in your repository.

 ## Running the R Script

 The R script `partA_technical_indicators.R` is used to calculate technical indicators and generate trading signals based on the data in the `Unilever.csv` file.
 Here's how you can run the R script: